aptos-labs/developer-docs/docs/move/prover/spec-lang.md

 The `invariant` condition on a function is simply a shortcut for a `requires` and `ensures` with the same predicate.

-Thus the following spec block:
+Thus, the following spec block:

 ```move
 spec increment {